×

 There could be various causes of tricuspid valve regurgitation.

 • A congenital heart defect: You may be born with a defect that affects the shape and functioning of the tricuspid valve.
-It is also caused in children by a rare heart problem present at birth called Ebstein anomaly.
+In children, it can also be caused by a rare congenital heart condition known as Ebstein anomaly.
 The valve itself is not formed correctly.
 It is formed lower than usual in the lower ventricle.

 • Marfan syndrome: Changes in the genes cause this condition.
 It affects the fibres that support and anchor the organs and other structures in the body.

-• Rheumatic fever: An autoimmune disease that can occur after a bacterial infection such as strep throat or scarlet fever.
-It can cause permanent damage to the heart and valves.
+• Rheumatic fever: It is an autoimmune disorder that can develop following a bacterial infection, such as strep throat or scarlet fever.
+It can cause enduring damage to the heart and valves.
 When this happens, it is called rheumatic heart valve disease.

 • Infection of the heart valves and lining: This condition is also called infective endocarditis.
 The infection damages the tricuspid valve.
 Misuse of IV drugs can cause this.

-• Carcinoid syndrome: Sometimes, a rare cancerous tumour releases certain chemicals into the bloodstream.
+• Carcinoid syndrome: Sometimes, a rare cancerous tumor releases certain chemicals into the bloodstream.
 This can lead to carcinoid heart disease.
 Mostly the tricuspid valves and the pulmonary valves are commonly damaged.

 • Pacemaker or other heart device wires: Sometimes, the wires from a pacemaker may cross the tricuspid valve.
 This may be a cause for the condition.

-• Radiation therapy: Rarely, radiation therapy for cancer when focused on the chest area can cause tricuspid valve regurgitation.
+• Radiation therapy: Rarely, radiation therapy for cancer, when focused on the chest area, may cause tricuspid valve regurgitation.

 Diagnosis and Treatment